fleschutz/PowerShell/Docs/switch-branch.md

-## switch-branch.ps1 - Switches the branch in a Git repository (including submodules)
+## switch-branch.ps1 - Switches the branch in a Git repository

-This script switches to another branch in a Git repository (including submodules).
+This PowerShell script switches to another branch in a Git repository (including submodules).

 ## Parameters
 ```powershell